 Yellow’s reputation as a fresh and lively sunny color means it is often overlooked for living room color schemes, but paler shades can work nicely and become especially inviting when used in harmonizing or contrasting tones.

-Yellow’s complementary shade on the color wheel is blue and if both are used in a muted combination like cornflower yellow and pale blue-grey it will look stunning.
+Yellow’s complementary shade on the color wheel is blue, and if both are used in a muted combination, like cornflower yellow and pale blue-gray, it will look stunning.

 Use tones of muted yellow in your living room to provide a clever mix of brightness and warmth.
-Mix warm ochre with egg-yolk yellows for a color scheme that will lift your mood.
+Mix warm ochre with egg-yolk shades for a yellow living room that will lift your mood.

-Yellow inspires optimism, creating a summery feel; team it with charcoal and black for modern look.
-This color is fantastic when mixed with crisp white or warm wood furniture, this spectrum of sunny shades look great with an additional contrast color such as grey, black or duck egg blue.
+Yellow inspires optimism, creating a summery feel; team it with charcoal and black for modern look that follows the latest living room trends.
+This color is also fantastic when mixed with crisp white or warm wood furniture, and the spectrum of sunny shades look great with an additional contrast color such as gray or duck egg blue.

 10. Use a cool combination of black and white

-11. Go for a timeless grey living room color scheme
+11. Go for a timeless gray living room color scheme

-Grey living room ideas are enduringly popular – this neutral shade suits most spaces, although it is important to choose the right tone.
+Gray living room ideas are enduringly popular, and it's easy to see why – this neutral shade suits most spaces, although it is important to choose the right tone.

 12. Create a coastal appeal with red, white and blue

-Create a living room with the tones of blues taken straight from a sea view.
-The easiest way to create a living room with a coastal feel is by adding the cool shades of ocean blues.
+Create a blue living room with tones taken straight from a sea view.
+The easiest way to create a space with a coastal feel is by adding the cool shades of ocean blues.

-Whether it’s with paint, fabrics or furniture, choose a color that both reflects the tones of the sea and the sky so that it isn’t too bright or too pale.
+Whether it’s with paint, fabrics or your choice of living room furniture ideas, choose a color that both reflects the tones of the sea and the sky so that it isn’t too bright or too pale.
 The room won’t feel cold if you team it up with sandy beiges and cream colors.

 13. Pick a classic blue and white living room color scheme